asross/repor/README.md

 Common methods to override include `order_expression`, `sanitize_sql_value`, `validate_params!`, `group_values`, and `default_bin_width`.

-Note that if you inherit directly from  `Repor::Dimensions::BaseDimension`, you will need to implement (at a minimum) `filter(relation)`, `group(relation)`, and `group_values`.
+Note that if you inherit directly from  `Repor::Dimension::Base`, you will need to implement (at a minimum) `filter(relation)`, `group(relation)`, and `group_values`.
 See the base dimension class for more details.

-If you want custom behavior for bins, you can define `Bin` and `BinTable` classes nested inside your custom dimension classes (or override methods directly on `Repor::BinDimension::Bin(Table)`, `Repor::TimeDimension::Bin(Table)`, etc).
+If you want custom behavior for bins, you can define `Set` and `Table` classes nested inside your custom dimension classes (or override methods directly on `Repor::Dimension::Bin::Set(Table)`, `Repor::Dimension::Time::Set(Table)`, etc).
 See the relevant classes for more details.

 ### Aggregators (y-axes)